 Are you a website owner?
-Then you definitely must have stumbled into the web term called “Google analytics.”
-If you’ve heard about it and want to learn how to use it, this article is your help meet.
+Then you definitely must have stumbled into the web term called “Google Analytics.”
+If you’ve heard about it and want to learn how to use it, this article is your helpmeet.
 Perhaps, Google analytics doesn’t ring a bell to you, don’t run away.
 There is a learning space for you here too.

-We’ll be examining key things about Google analytics here, especially how to read it.
+We’ll be examining key things about Google Analytics here, especially how to read it.
 Are you ready?
 Let’s move!

 What is Google Analytics?

-Your website shouldn’t be a web space where people come and go as they like, without you having a good understanding of how things are running.
+Your website shouldn’t be a webspace where people come and go as they like, without you having a good understanding of how things are running.
 Imagine the boss of a company not knowing what’s going on in the company.
 How weird and unethical does that sound to you?

-Google analytics is a free web tool powered by Google.
+Google Analytics is a free web tool powered by Google.
 There are several online web tools for tracking your website’s data.
-But the alpha web tool topping the table is Google analytics!
-If you want to take your website to that big dreamland you’re imagining, then you should join the clubhouse of professional Google analytics users by learning how to use the Google-powered web tool.
+But the alpha web tool topping the table is Google Analytics!
+If you want to take your website to that big dreamland you’re imagining, then you should join the clubhouse of professional Google Analytics users by learning how to use the Google-powered web tool.

 The best way of reading Google Analytics

-No doubt, Google analytics does an incredible job in providing your website’s data.
+No doubt, Google Analytics does an incredible job in providing your website’s data.
 However, it can be confusing and brain-racking if you don’t know how to read it.
-You can literally burn off hours confusingly staring at the Google analytics dashboard without much clues on what to do.
+You can literally burn off-hours confusingly staring at the Google Analytics dashboard without much clues on what to do.

 To access your site’s traffic progress, it is best to compare the date of your traffic against other dates.
 You can choose a date range at the top right corner of the dashboard, then select the data range you want to use to compare it with.

 The function helps you to keep a track of your success for a period of time.
 It shows you the level of your site’s progress or the otherwise.
-The function also gives you room to re-strategize and make necessary adjustment where and when needed.
+The function also gives you room to re-strategize and make necessary adjustments where and when needed.